MostLeVert/notes/README.md

 ## The node script

 The node script is pretty simple.
-It copies the /src/ dir to /dist/ and then it transpiles the markdown to html with [marked](https://marked.js.org/) using the `template.html`.
+It copies the /src/ dir to /dist/ and then it will transpile the markdown to html with [marked](https://marked.js.org/) using the `template.html`.

 ## Updating on file change